johanneskastl/ansible-role-install_and_configure_keepalived/README.md

 - `package_name`: name of the package to install, defaults to `keepalived`
 - `config_file_path`: path to the keepalived configuration file, default is `/etc/keepalived/keepalived.conf`

+## keepalived global defaults

+- `vrrp_strict`: whether or not to set the keepalived option of the same name (defaults to `true` aka "please add this option to the configuration file")

 ## VRRP defaults

 Those defaults are used for all `vrrp_instance` blocks, unless you specify them via the role variables you supply: